NebulaModTeam/nebula/README.md

 - [ ] Drones position syncing
 - [ ] Foundation syncing (terrain deformation)
 - [ ] Server state persistence

-## How can I play this mod?

-Please do keep in mind that this mod is still in heavy development.
-I do not encourage you to try to install this mod yet.
-I will update this section once I think the mod is in a decent state.

 ## How can I contribute